1011X/Abstract/README.md

 **Rotator**: Rotates neighbors connected by edge when receiving a non-zero input signal.
 I've yet to decide if the vertex will remain fixed, or if it'll take other vertices into account and rotate around a center-point.

+**Positive/Negative**: Vertices with a positive or negative charge that move depending on the surrounding electric field.
+It might be a type that is charged based on input, or inductively based on surrounding vertices.

 ## Planned Features